 You’ll have to undergo several steps with different levels of complexity to become an EMI.
 Here’s the generalised and simplified list:

-- You’ll need payment software to function as an EMI.
+1. You'll need payment software to function as an EMI.
 Plenty of time and resources are necessary to develop one, so you should start hiring developers and planning your future solution as soon as possible.
 Remember that if you plan to deal with card transactions, your software and infrastructure have to be PCI DSS-compliant.

-- Once you’ve decided on the jurisdiction, learn the local regulation on EMIs, requirements, and how the authorisation procedure happens.
-You must have a minimum initial capital of €350,000+, safeguard your clients’ funds, and have insurance.
+3. Once you've decided on the jurisdiction, learn the local regulations on EMIs, requirements, and how the authorisation procedure happens.
+You must have a minimum initial capital of €350,000+, safeguard your clients' funds, and have insurance.
 Most EU regulators require EMI license applicants to have at least 2 top managers residing in the EU with financial or economic education.
 You may face other requirements related to AML, risk management, your technological base, etc. All in all, dive into the local peculiarities of the chosen country.

-- Prepare and submit your application.
-You’ll have to pay the fee to file your EMI license application, collect all the requested documents, show a detailed business plan, and elaborate on the activities you’d perform and internal procedures.
-You’ll have to provide documented evidence of meeting all the requirements and describe the company’s organisational structure, security measures, accounting systems, etc.
+5. Prepare and submit your application.
+You'll have to pay the fee to file your EMI license application, collect all the requested documents, show a detailed business plan, and elaborate on the activities you'd perform and internal procedures.
+You'll have to provide documented evidence of meeting all the requirements and describe the company's organisational structure, security measures, accounting systems, etc.

 3 challenges you may face

-Legal complexities
+1. Legal complexities

 Firstly, choosing the jurisdiction and filing an application for the EMI license isn’t a piece of cake.
 You have to prepare piles of documents and cover dozens of requirements.

-Market disturbance
+2. Market disturbance

 Double-check all the companies you'll do business with to avoid being dragged into trouble.

-Development hassles
+3. Development hassles

-The good news is that you don’t need to waste so much time and invest so much money to have a robust full-fledged payment product.
-You can opt for a white label payment solution and receive advanced payment capabilities in a snap, with plenty of value-added features and services.
+The good news is that you don't need to waste so much time and invest so much money to have a robust, full-fledged payment product.
+You can opt for a white-label payment solution and receive advanced payment capabilities in a snap, with plenty of value-added features and services.

-For instance, by choosing Corefy’s white label payment provider, you receive the following:
+For instance, by choosing Corefy's white-label payment provider, you receive the following:

-- An omnichannel payment platform with 300+ ready-made integrations,
+• An omnichannel payment platform with 450+ ready-made integrations,

-- Support for hundreds of payment methods, flows, and currencies,
+• Support for hundreds of payment methods, flows, and currencies,

-- Advanced analytics, reconciliations, and smart processing tools,
+• Advanced analytics, reconciliations, and smart processing tools,

-- An expert payment team that costs you less than the salary of one coder, and much more.
+• An expert payment team that costs you less than the salary of one coder, and much more.